sercankulcu/sercankulcu.github.io/_memory/2010-06-23-pros-cons-and-other-romantic-instruments.md

 ## Around Pros, Cons, and Other Romantic Instruments

 Looking back, I trust the ordinary detail more than the tidy conclusion.
 Attachment rarely leaves through the main door.
 It stays in side details and waits there.

-Attachment rarely leaves through the main door.
-It stays in side details and waits there.
 It remains as a modest proof that ordinary life was never as empty as it looked.